ropensci-org/roblog/tests/testthat/_snaps/ro_lint_md.md

       v Found no image not using the Hugo figure shortcode. v Found no incorrectly embedded tweets.
+      v Found no absolute links to rOpenSci website. v Found no code style problem.

+# ro_lint_md for code

+    Code
+      ro_lint_md(path)
+    Message <rlang_message>
+      v Detected no obvious problems with alternative (alt) text. v Found no 'click here' links.
+      v Found no image not using the Hugo figure shortcode. v Found no incorrectly embedded tweets.
       v Found no absolute links to rOpenSci website.
+      * Use `library()` instead of `require()` in `require(blop)`, `require(lala)`.

+# ro_lint_md for code no functions

+    Code
+      ro_lint_md(path)
+    Message <rlang_message>
+      v Detected no obvious problems with alternative (alt) text. v Found no 'click here' links.
+      v Found no image not using the Hugo figure shortcode. v Found no incorrectly embedded tweets.
+      v Found no absolute links to rOpenSci website. v Found no code style problem.

 # ro_lint_md with multiple problems